dtcc-platform/dtcc/README.md

 This project is licensed under the
 [MIT license](https://opensource.org/licenses/MIT).

-Copyright is held by the individual authors as listed at the top of each source file.
+Copyrights are held by the individual authors as listed at the top of each source file.

 ## Community guidelines